oemof/tespy/docs/tutorials_examples/tutorial_starting_values.rst

 as well as the enthalpy between internal heat exchanger and valve have to be defined.

-To correctly determine the enthalpies and pressures, CoolProp is to be imported.
-It is important to note that the PropertySI function (PropsSI) works with SI unit.
+To correctly determine the enthalpies and pressures, we can import CoolProp directly.
+It is important to note that the PropertySI function (PropsSI) uses with SI unit.
 These may differ from the units defined in the network.

 .. code-block:: python